nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/task.md

 > 1. Differences in map structures and layouts
 > 2. Location and size of obstacles
 > 3. Variations or disturbances in sensor data and its drop rate
-> 4. Changes in starting and goal positions, including varying waypoints
+> 4. Changes in starting and goal positions, including varying way points
 >
 > I have collected a substantial dataset from multiple simulated TurtleBot runs that cover these kinds of variations.
 The dataset includes scenario-related information and various logs recorded during each run.
 >